-A window washing business will need to obtain certain business licenses and permits.
+A window cleaning service will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Some states require that the business owner and employees pass a safety certification program, especially for businesses that will be cleaning high rise buildings.
+Some states require that the business owner and employees pass a safety certification program, especially for businesses cleaning high-rise buildings.
 Business owners may also be required to hold a window washer’s contractor license.

-Additionally, there are some common local, state and federal registrations most businesses need include a sales tax permit or Employer Identification Number, among others.
+Additionally, there are some general local, state, and federal registrations most businesses need to include a sales tax permit or Employer Identification Number, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a window washing business is another.
-Funding to start a window washing business business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+While this business has a low startup cost, it may be difficult to obtain if funding is needed.
+In order to get a small business loan, the borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up costs.

 A window washing business will need effective marketing to establish and build its customer base.
-Common marketing techniques include social media marketing, online advertising, direct mail, and even picking up the phone and calling business owners directly.
+Common marketing techniques include social media marketing, online advertising, direct mail, Yellow Pages, and even picking up the phone and directly calling business owners.
 Referral programs and loyalty programs can also help to build a healthy customer base.
 Marketing costs will vary depending on the type and volume of each activity performed.

 A window washing business needs several types of insurance for full coverage:

-- General liability insurance protects the business if customers or their property are ever injured because of the business’ work.
-For instance, this type of insurance can help to cover medical and legal bills that could result if a customer tripped over equipment while walking into their building.
+- General liability insurance protects the business if customers or their property are ever injured because of its work.
+For instance, this type of insurance can cover medical and legal bills that could result if a customer tripped over equipment while walking into their building.

 - High rise window cleaning insurance is a must if you’ll be tackling high rise buildings.
 This coverage provides additional liability protection because of the increased risk that comes with these larger jobs.